afrozenpeach/CSharp_MARC/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-@author    Mattie Schraeder-Urbanowicz <mattie@csharpmarc.net>
+@author    Mattie Schraeder <mattie@csharpmarc.net>
-@copyright 2016-2017 Mattie Schraeder-Urbanowicz
+@copyright 2016-2017 Mattie Schraeder
 @license   http://www.gnu.org/licenses/gpl-3.0.html  GPL License 3